Read this article in our brand new Speed Reading Mode

 With this in mind, consider your top performing content.
 How can you make sure it answers user queries quickly?
 Can it be read and understood in an instant, and display perfectly on a mobile?
 In short, be sure to:

 Select your top-ranking content and experiment with these techniques.
-If your content is useful, readable and accessible, you may be rewarded with a prestigious top-spot answer box on Google.
+If your content is useful, readable and accessible, you may be rewarded with some fresh organic traffic and a prestigious top-spot answer box on Google.